Azure-Samples/active-directory-nodejs-external-identities-api-connector-azure-function-validate/README.md

 Before you get started, make sure you have the following requirements in place:

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).
 - A [self-service sign-up user flow](https://docs.microsoft.com/en-us/azure/active-directory/b2b/self-service-sign-up-user-flow) in an Azure AD tenant.
+Only use Azure AD
 - [Node.js](https://nodejs.org/), required by Windows for npm.
 Only [Active LTS and Maintenance LTS versions](https://nodejs.org/about/releases/).
 A version of **Node.js 10 or 12.\* are recommended.**.
 Use the `node --version` command to check your version.
 - The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.